benboarder/furgg/README.md

 ### Supports
-__FURGG__ supports almost all browsers and has been tested in the following:
+__furgg__ supports almost all browsers and has been tested in the following:
 * Chrome 36.0+
 * Chrome for Mobile 36.0+
 * Safari 7.0+